Piro-CIE/UnityForgeImporter/README.md

 This librairy only works with local **SVF** files.

-1. Import the files into your project or clone this repo
+1. Download or clone this repo

 2. Download your **SVF** using [Forge-Convert-Utils][forgeconvertutils] or [Extract-Autodesk]("https://github.com/cyrillef/extract.autodesk.io")